coda-platform/guides-and-policies/guides/deployment/README.md

-# CODA Deployment Guide
+# Sandbox Environment

-The easiest way to deploy and test the CODA platform is to follow the illustrated [deployment tutorial](https://github.com/coda-platform/guides-and-policies/blob/main/guides/deployment/deployment-tutorial.pdf).
+The easiest way to deploy and test the CODA platform in sandbox mode is to follow the illustrated [deployment tutorial](https://github.com/coda-platform/guides-and-policies/blob/main/guides/deployment/deployment-tutorial.pdf).

+# Ansible Deployment

+For production environments, a more secure deployment using Ansible is recommended.

 ## Provision machines